 This award is given annually to recognize an environmental engineering or science professor who is making outstanding contributions to the teaching of environmental engineering, both at the individual's home institution and beyond.
-A cash award of $500 is presented to the recipient.
+The recipient of this award will receive a plaque, a cash prize of $500, and a $750 travel allotment to attend the awards ceremony.
 Previous winners are ineligible for this award.

 This award recognizes excellence in classroom performance and related activities.
 Specifically, nomination packages should demonstrate that the nominee: